becarpenter/book6/08. Deployment Status/Status.md

 statistics on the users that access their services over IPv6.
 The results are different, due to different methods being used.
 Google generally sees more IPv6 usage than Facebook, but Google has a blind spot in China where adoption is significant.
+The Google statistic first touched 50% in March 2026.

 A trusted source from a Regional Internet Registry (RIR) is [APNIC Labs](https://stats.labs.apnic.net/ipv6/).